The right combination of skills could be the key to landing your next job.

 Job skills are the various abilities you use to complete your work—from workplace skills like time management to technical skills like programming.

-Job skills, then, matter more and more.
-In this article, you will expand your understanding of job skills with detailed definitions and examples, learn how to use them on your resume, and find out what the top job skills currently are based on Coursera’s own user research.
+Job skills, then, matter more and more than formal education.
+Expand your understanding of job skills with detailed definitions and examples, learn how to use them on your resume, and find out what the top job skills currently are based on Coursera’s own user research.

 Job skills are the entire collection of skills you use to complete your work.
 They typically comprise: